Disaster informatics: History

+The term Informatics goes back to the 1960s rooting to medical informatics, this defines informatics as a discipline of science that researches the structure and regularities of scientific information.
+Subsequently, Informatics became reiterated as the broad range of informatics topics and various definitions between 1960-2000.
+Essentially, this indicates that Informatics is the study of identifying information with the application of information and communication technologies to manage data and analyze humans in a social context.

+Social informatics has grown tremendously over the past couple of decades, introduced as a stemming discipline to disaster informatics.
+In the late 1980's online systems became more networked and more portable for the emergence of innovation in information technology.
+As telecommunications grow globally, the spread of information and risks are very powerful resulting in disaster management.
+From the decade of 2000, informatics technologies have evolved and established disaster risk reduction technologies for advanced global disaster response.

-The term was first used in a request for proposal response by D. E. Yarrington after the WTC communications problems were revealed.
+The term Disaster informatics was first used in a request for proposal response by D. E. Yarrington after the WTC communications problems were revealed.
 Subsequently, in 2002, a grant proposal was submitted to the National Institutes of Health/National Library of Medicine to begin the formal study of disaster informatics as it related to public health.
 This initiative emerged from her library and information science work at Jackson State University.